zhangyuang/node-ffi-rs/README.md

 ## Description

-[ffi-rs](https://github.com/zhangyuang/node-ffi-rs) is a module written in Rust and N-API that provides FFI (Foreign Function Interface) features for Node.js.
+[ffi-rs](https://github.com/zhangyuang/node-ffi-rs) is a high performance module written in Rust and N-API that provides FFI (Foreign Function Interface) features for Node.js.
 It allows developers to call functions written in other languages such as C++, C, and Rust directly from JavaScript without writing any C++ code.

 This module aims to provide similar functionality to the node-ffi module, but with a completely rewritten underlying codebase.
 The node-ffi module has been unmaintained for several years and is no longer usable, which is why ffi-rs was developed.